 Lipari’s bus service is called Urso (timetable and more info here) and on Vulcano, buses are operated by Scaffidi Bus (no website; find info signposed on the island).
 Filicudi, Alicudi and Panarea are simply too small for buses, and Stromboli is walkable.

 Hire car, moped or quad bike

 It really pays to have your own wheels in the Aeolian Islands – especially on Vulcano and Lipari.
 Instead of using the car ferry, it’s much more convenient to hire a vehicle when you arrive on each island.
 We did this on both Lipari and Vulcano (as well as driving in my uncle’s car on Salina).
 Roads are generally quiet and safe, and hiring a car will give you access to some of the more remote (and beautiful) spots.

-If you plan on hiring a car in the Aeolian Islands, remember to bring your driver’s license.
-Depending on the rental agent, an international driving permit may also be required.
+If you plan on hiring a car in the Aeolian Islands, remember to bring your driver’s license and carry an international driving permit, which is a legal requirement in Italy.